opendatahub-io/kserve/docs/odh/oci-model-storage.md

 * Use huggingface CLI to download the model
 * Create the final OCI using the downloaded model

-It is possible to run this process as part of a multi-stage container build.
+This process is implemented in the following multi-stage container build.
 Create a file named `Containerfile` with the following contents:
 ```Dockerfile
 ##### Stage 1: Download the model